electric-sql/pglite/docs/docs/repl.md

 A REPL, or terminal, for use in the browser with PGlite, allowing you to have an interactive session with your WASM Postgres in the page.

-This is the REPL with a full PGlite Postgres embeded in the page:
+This is the REPL with a full PGlite Postgres embedded in the page:

 <ClientOnly>
   <Repl />